mongoid/mongoid-scroll/README.md

 ### Standard Cursor

-The `Mongoid::Scroll::Base64EncodedCursor` encodes a value and a tiebreak ID separated by `:`, and does not include other options, such as scroll direction.
+The `Mongoid::Scroll::Cursor` encodes a value and a tiebreak ID separated by `:`, and does not include other options, such as scroll direction.
 Take extra care not to pass a cursor into a scroll with different options.

 ### Base64 Encoded Cursor